28 Aug 2024

 When you’ve got a lump sum to invest

 If you’ve just got a bonus or inheritance, think about a one-off payment to your pension.
-It will get tax relief, and might save you money on your tax, National Insurance or student loan payments.
+It will get tax relief, and might save you money on your tax, National Insurance or student loan repayments.
 For example, if a bonus goes straight into your pension you don’t pay any tax on it.
 But don’t forget that you’ve got a £60,000 tax relief limit each tax year.

 Take a moment.
 Reflect.
 Do you recognise any of these five pension payment opportunities?
 And if so, are you ready to take advantage of them?